 Advanced Concepts

-This section goes into more detail on some the subjects covered in Core Concepts, as well as introducing additional advanced topics.
+This section goes into more detail on subjects covered in Core Concepts, introducing some additional concepts.

 Events